Joel-Milla/RealTime-LaneATT/README.md

 ---------------------------

 We have trained `Realtime-LaneATT` on a custom dataset of annotated images, with a total of 2500 samples during 100 epochs.
 Our model has achieved state-of-the-art results in terms of accuracy and speed, outperforming other popular greenhouse line delimitation methods.
+The model was tested on a NVIDIA GeForce RTX 3070 ti laptop GPU, with an average inference time of 11ms per image.

 | **Metric** | **Value** |
 | --- | --- |